ankiboyz/AIUEngine/README.md

        caveat : currently the support to execute the module import and a different method both to be done is not supported.

+    Following changes are envisioned in the future release:
+        1. Mongo DB name , connector ID to be a part of the parameters in the pipeline.
+        2. There can be pipeline globals and overrides in each of the stages.
+        3. For multi thread and multi proc , components like fork-safe and thread-safe would be configurable; example MongoClient.